TermoShield/Documentation/README.md

 Temperature feedback is based on a negative temperature coefficient (NTC) thermistor BT2 connected to the A0 analog input pin of the MCU in a voltage divider circuit paired with a resistor R1.

-The exact component specification and required quantities are given next.

 ![alt text](https://github.com/gergelytakacs/AutomationShield/wiki/fig/ThermoShield_circuit_v2.jpg "Electric schematic layout")